ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: #set-secure-boot-cli}
 {: cli}

 You can update an instance and change the `enable-secure-boot` by using the command-line interface (CLI).
-Use the ibmcloud `instance-update` command. for INSTANCE, specify the ID or name of the instance and set the `--enable-secure-boot` property to `true`.
+Use the `ibmcloud is instance-update` command.
+For INSTANCE, specify the ID or name of the instance and set the `--enable-secure-boot` property to `true`.

 ```sh
 ibmcloud is instance-update INSTANCE --enable-secure-boot true
 ```
 {: pre}

-## Setting the host failure recovery policy with the API
-{: #set-policy-api}
-{: api}

-During an instance [update](/apidocs/vpc/latest#update-instance), the `host_failure` subproperty can be used to set the host failure `availability_policy` of the virtual server instance.

 ## Detaching a server from a reservation in the console
 {: #removing-adding-server-reserved-capacity-ui-vpc}